kwirk/eventgallery/admin/doc/readme.md

 - MooTools JavaScript library is not available
 - you use space character in your folder name (fixed since 2.6.2)
 - install GD library for image processing
 - issues with image sharping.
-Try to disable it using the components configuraion dialog.
+Try to disable it using the components configuration dialog.

-## Lightbox does not work  {#Lightbox}
+## Lightbox does not work {#moreFAQ}

 - instead of opening an image in a lightbox it opens in a new windows: check for JavaScript errors on your page.
 Maybe you Joomla Template filters out MooTools, does not load jQuery in no conflict mode or is doing even worse stuff.

-## Images are not properly aligned {#ImageAlign}
+## Images are not properly aligned

 - the CSS of your Joomla Template might influence the images
 - your images are too small to spread to the necessary width
 - the events page shows a dark bar which is larger than the image: your thumbs are too small.
 Configure the thumb size for the menu item.

+## Folders get lost with the sync job

+- make sure your files&folder do not contain a dot in the name.
+This is not supported.
+Even if I would, this would cause issue with enabled URL rewriting.

 # Event Gallery Release Notes {#ReleaseNotes}